huictstaff/bep2-huland-casino/README.md

 * A container-based development environment for PostgreSQL (see: `development/db/Dockerfile` and `docker-compose.yml`)

-Note that the two supporting components are *data-driven* rather than *domain-driven*; they lack a domain layer.
-For your assignment, you should create a new package for your game and create layers within that package.
-It's recommended to add a *domain layer* for proper object orientation.

 ## Prerequisites
 Although it is recommended to always use the latest stable version of Java, this project requires a version of Java 11 or higher.